compose-spec/compose-spec/spec.md

 ```

 External secrets lookup can also use a distinct key by specifying a `name`.
 The following
-example modifies the previous one to lookup for secret using a parameter `CERTIFICATE_KEY`.
+example modifies the previous one to look up for secret using a parameter `CERTIFICATE_KEY`.
 Doing
 so the actual lookup key will be set at deployment time by [interpolation](#interpolation) of
 variables, but exposed to containers as hard-coded ID `server-certificate`.